 This strategic recalibration in Dharamsala manifested itself in the rising frequency of the Dalai Lama's global tours.
 The Tibetan leader, who led a sedentary life in the first two decades of exile, suddenly became a jet-setter, flying from country to country with the goal of building international public support for Tibet.
 Between 1959 and 1985, the Dalai Lama had visited one country per year on average.
-But between 1986 and 1999,
+But between 1986 and 1999, he made 63 international trips, averaging nearly 10 countries in five trips per year.
+He also began to meet with international dignitaries and world leaders with greater frequency during this period.
+Before 1985, he met with an average of three international

-&lt;sup>61 Melvyn Goldstein, The Snow Lion and the Dragon, (Berkeley: University of California Press, 1997), 75.
+&lt;sup>61 Goldstein, The Snow Lion and the Dragon, 75.
 Goldstein mentions that the new strategy was finalized after a series of high-level meetings between key Tibetan and Western supporters in New York, Washington and London in 1986-87.

-&lt;sup>62 Tsering Shakya, The Dragon in the Land of Snows, 413.
+&lt;sup>62 Shakya, The Dragon in the Land of Snows, 413.

-&lt;sup>63 Robert Barnett, Violated Specialness, in Imagining Tibet, edited by Thierry Dodin & Heinz Rather (Berkeley: University of California Press, 2001), 273.
+&lt;sup>63 Barnett, Violated Specialness, 273.